-- 9.15 The need for superfast broadband to serve St Stephen is paramount.
-Broadband speeds are reported by residents to vary wildly depending on where within the Parish they reside.
+- 9.13 The modern economy is changing and provision of a good communications network is a basic requirement.
+The 2011 Census highlights how people are working differently to a generation ago in St Stephen Parish, 8% of people work from home and 14% are self-employed.
+Of these self-employed, 79% have no employees so effectively work for themselves, commonly in service-related activities that simply require a computer and access to a broadband connection. - 9.14 The need for superfast broadband to serve St Stephen is paramount.
+Whilst BT have been undertaking installations of higher speed broadband, speeds are reported by residents to vary wildly depending on where within the Parish they reside.
 Indeed, one of the most recent housing developments in the Parish did not incorporate high speed fibre connection to the new dwellings.
-This is a fundamental constraint to the continuing expansion of self-employed activity for those working from home or from a small office. - 9.16 In its 2015 manifesto, the Government committed to delivering download speeds of 24Mbps to 95% of the UK by the end of 2017.
+This is a fundamental constraint to the continuing expansion of self-employed activity for those working from home or from a small office. - 9.15 In its 2015 manifesto, the Government committed to delivering download speeds of 24Mbps to 95% of the UK by the end of 2017.
 Since then, a further announcement pledges that access to at least 10Mbps should be on a similar footing to other basic services such as water and electricity.
-This 'Universal Service Obligation', due to be implemented from March 2020, will mean that consumers will have the right to request a broadband connection wherever they live. - 9.17 It is likely that this will take time to roll out, meaning that some St Stephen residents will have to wait to receive superfast broadband without additional local authority intervention.
-In the meantime, whilst BT has an obligation to provide a landline to every household in the UK, and developers are expected to want to facilitate high speed broadband provision to make their developments more marketable, there have been instances where developers have not contacted Next Generation Access (NGA) Network providers early enough in the process for fibre and ducting to be laid, or they have a national agreement with a cable provider that is not active in the area, thus leaving new housing developments with little or no connections. - 9.18 This policy seeks to ensure that all new housing, community and commercial development in the neighbourhood area is connected to superfast broadband.
+This 'Universal Service Obligation', due to be implemented from March 2020, will mean that consumers will have the right to request a broadband connection wherever they live38. - 9.16 It is likely that this will take time to roll out, meaning that some St Stephen residents will have to wait to receive superfast broadband without additional local authority intervention.
+In the meantime, whilst BT has an obligation to provide a landline to every household in the UK, and developers are expected to want to facilitate high speed broadband provision to make their developments more marketable, there have been instances where developers have not contacted Next Generation Access (NGA) Network providers early enough in the process for fibre and ducting to be laid, or they have a national agreement with a cable provider that is not active in the area, thus leaving new housing developments with little or no connections. - 9.17 This policy seeks to ensure that all new housing, community and commercial development in the neighbourhood area is connected to superfast broadband.